nabilalibou/Uber_Fare_Prediction_Explained/README.md

 # Uber Ride Pricing Analysis - January 2023, Paris

 This repository contains a Jupyter Notebook detailing an in-depth analysis of Uber's ride pricing algorithm based on historical trip data from Paris during January 2023.

-This project originated as a challenging homework assignment given by a company in Paris.
+This project originated as a **challenging homework assignment given by a company in Paris**.
 I did not end up joining them but i kept the exercice as it provides a good opportunity to practice and apply various data science methodologies.
 The goal was to explore the provided dataset, build robust predictive models for ride fares, evaluate their performance, and critically analyze the factors influencing pricing, including potential biases or unutilized variables within the data.

 **Exercice statement**